James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Preventing Future Infections

-- Regular Bathing: If your canine decided to roll around in mud puddle at the local dog park, it may be time for a bath.
+- Regular bathing: If your canine decided to roll around in the mud puddle at the local dog park, it might be time for a bath.
 Again, these bathes should be spaced out far apart and not done multiple times per week.
 Usually, once a month or less is recommended.

-- Remedy Dryness: If you notice that your Bulldog’s wrinkles are becoming dry, but not infected, you may need to add some moisture.
+- Remedy dryness: If you notice that your Bulldog’s wrinkles are becoming dry, but not infected, you may need to add some moisture.
 Many dog owners swear by Vaseline, but again, dogs can lick this off.
+In addition, it can cause diarrhea in some dogs.
 Small amounts of Vaseline will not hurt a Bulldog, but it is still best to use a product suggested by your veterinary office.
+As an alternative, coconut oil is an excellent moisturizer and when the dog licks it off, it can actually improve their coat condition.

 Commonly Asked Questions and Fun Facts About Bulldogs